lordshisho/bootymapper/README.md

 `-s` sets the regex pattern bootymapper will try and match for.
 The default is to not match anything and return all responses.

-'-i' sets the regex match to ignore cases.
+`-i` sets the regex match to ignore cases.
 The default is to not ignore cases.

-'-x' sets the regex to extended.
+`-x` sets the regex to extended.
 The default is not extended.

 `-f` allows you to set the output to the resulting IP or the IP and the contents of a response.
 The default is to print IP and contents.